SS Columbia Eagle incident: McKay

-McKay escaped from his captors along with U.S. Army deserter Larry Humphrey in October 1970 and sought out the Khmer Rouge.
-He was officially declared accounted for with a date of Loss on 4 November 1970 without being located by the authorities until 2005.
+McKay escaped from his captors, along with U.S. Army deserter Larry Humphrey, in October 1970 and sought out the Khmer Rouge.
+He was officially declared accounted for, with a Date of Loss on 4 November 1970 without being located by the authorities.

-According to an article entitled "The Last Mutineer" by Richard Linnett and Roberto Loiederman, co-authors of the book "The Eagle Mutiny" for the February 2005 issue of Penthouse, remains of a corpse brought back from Cambodia were positively identified as Clyde McKay's at the Central Identification Laboratory - Hawaii (CILHI), the U.S. Navy's forensic lab in Hawaii.
+According to an article for Penthouse magazine, entitled "The Last Mutineer", by Richard Linnett and Roberto Loiederman, co-authors of the book "The Eagle Mutiny", remains of a corpse brought back from Cambodia in 1991 were positively identified as Clyde McKay's by the Central Identification Laboratory - Hawaii (CILHI), the U.S. Navy's forensic lab in Hawaii.
 Subsequently, the remains were cremated and the ashes were buried by his family in their cemetery plot in Hemet, California, where McKay had spent his youth.